Treaty of Picquigny: Treaty

 The negotiations led to an agreement signed on 29 August 1475.
 The two kings agreed to a seven-year truce and free trade between the two countries.
-Louis XI was to pay Edward IV 75,000 crowns upfront, basically a bribe to return to England and not take up arms to pursue his claim to the French throne.
+Louis XI was to pay Edward IV 75,000 crowns upfront, on the condition that he return to England and not take up arms to pursue his claim to the French throne.
 He would then receive a yearly pension thereafter of 50,000 crowns.
 Also the King of France was to ransom the deposed English queen, Margaret of Anjou, who was in Edward's custody, with 50,000 crowns.
 It also included pensions to many of Edward's lords.

 Other terms of the treaty were that if either king experienced a rebellion, the other would provide military support to defeat it.
 Edward's daughter Elizabeth of York was to marry the Dauphin Charles when she came of age.
 The English claim to the French throne was to be subject to arbitration along with other disagreements between the monarchs.
 A committee should meet annually to discuss the issues and their conclusions should be binding.
 It was to comprise the archbishops of Canterbury and Lyons, Edward's brother George, the Duke of Clarence, and Louis, Count of Dunois.

 In addition to the king, his leading advisors also received pensions from the French.
 Thomas Rotherham the chancellor had 1,000 crowns a year.
 John Morton had 600 crowns, and Sir John Howard and Sir Thomas Montgomery 1,200 each.
 William Hastings, 1st Baron Hastings, who had been the chief advocate for the treaty, was to receive 2,000 crowns a year.